Jump To:

 Strollway: Fourth Ward

-The Strollway: Fourth Ward is a pedestrian-oriented project that aims to honor the rich history and culture of Raleigh’s historic Fourth Ward neighborhood through interpretive signage, art, and small social spaces along its length.
-The extent of this project is in the southwestern part of downtown Raleigh and mainly follows along segments of West South Street and South Saunders Street.
+The Strollway: Fourth Ward is a walkable path designed to celebrate the history and culture of Raleigh’s Fourth Ward.
+Along the route, you’ll find art, signs, and small gathering spots.
+The project runs through the southwest part of downtown, mainly along West South Street and South Saunders Street.